synyx/puppet-mongodb/README.md

 ## License

-puppet-elasticsearch is released under the MIT License.
+puppet-mongodb is released under the MIT License.
 See the bundled LICENSE file for details.